 Risk factors include:

 - Fetal macrosomia: this condition is diagnosed when a baby weighs more than 4 kilograms at birth.
-Babies that are large for their gestational age (above the 90th percentile) may require intervention through a cesarean section (c-section) or other operative delivery.
+Babies that are large for their gestational age (above the 90th percentile during pregnancy) may require intervention through a cesarean section (c-section) or other operative delivery.

 - Diabetes: if the mother has diabetes, whether it is gestational diabetes or preexisting diabetes, it increases the likelihood of having a baby with high fetal weight.
 As such, the baby may be more likely to experience shoulder dystocia.